 Owner Founder Pizza Chef Agostino Cangiano

-Chef Agostino Cangiano’s appreciation and mastering the art of making Neapolitan Pizza and cuisine was developed at the young age of 14 years old.
+Chef Agostino Cangiano’s appreciation and mastering the art of making Neapolitan Pizza and Italian cuisine was developed at the young age of 14 years old.
 Growing up in Napoli, Italy he was exposed to a variety of foods that would fuel his passion in making fresh Neapolitan pies.
 At age 26 he began his culinary career working in some of New York’s most well-known Italian restaurants including both “Rosso Pomodoro” and “Bella Blu” located on the Upper East Side.

 Chef Agostino’s love for Neapolitan pizza and cuisine has earned him the opportunity to now open the renowned restaurant in Union Square “Mandolino”.
 Chef Agostino not only delivers the message that quality food is all about the fresh ingredients but that you are able to transmit the real experience of what it is to eat fresh and live well.